neodaoist/guilds/README.md

 -	5% of all royalties going to charity

 #### What are the components?
+- Lazy minting web UI, built with scaffold-eth and hosted with Surge
-- ERC721 contracts on Ethereum Rinkeby network
+- ERC721 contract on Ethereum Rinkeby network
-- Downloadable content, stored with nft.storage
+- Downloadable audio content, stored with IPFS and nft.storage
 - "Slicer" smart contract to split secondary sales between creative collaborators, built with Slice.so
-- Lazy minting web UI, built with ThirdWeb and hosted with XYZ
 - Metaverse scene, built with Mozilla Hubs and Sketchfab
 - Audio mockups of the music, produced with Steinberg Cubase and Cinematic Studio Series virtual instruments
 - Sheet music PDFs, engraved with Steinberg Dorico